miri0789/CloudPillar/src/agent/CloudPillar.Agent/publish/README.md

 - `changeSpec`: The main object representing updates.
   - `id`: A unique identifier for the updates.
-  - `changeSign`: The twin desired sign.
+  - `changeSign`: The twin desired signature.
   - `patch`: The "patch" section of the JSON structure contains details specific to the process.
 It includes the following five lists of actions to be executed in a specific order:
     1. `preTransitConfig`: Configuration settings to be applied before the patch transit.
 These actions are performed prior to downloading or installing the firmware patch.